knyete/Micropython-scheduler/README.md

 owing to its use of floats for time values.
 Drivers are included for switches, push-buttons and alphanumeric LCD displays.

+Owing to RAM constraints on the ESP8266 the main module usched.py must be implemented as frozen bytecode.

 Author: Peter Hinch
 V1.08 23rd Sep 2016 Sets gc threshold in low priority thread.
 Checks add_thread() reentrancy.
 V1.07 11th Aug 2016.
 Thread status method added.
 V1.06 28th July 2016.
 Optional heartbeat LED on Pyboard and ESP8266.
 V1.05 19th May 2016.
 Uses utime for improved portability.
 See Porting below.